jfmacdonald/brevis/readme.txt

 = Does this theme support any plugins? =

-FounderScores includes support for Infinite Scroll in Jetpack.
+Brevis includes support for Infinite Scroll in Jetpack.

 == Changelog ==